spectrocloud/librarium/packages/docs/content/04-clusters.md

 The following steps need to be performed to reconfigure worker pool nodes: -

-* Access the nodes view for the the cluster.
+* Access the 'Nodes' view for the cluster.
 * Edit the settings of the desired node pool.
-* Change the CPU, Memory and Disk size to the desired settings.
+* Change the CPU, Memory, and Disk size to the desired settings.
 * Save the node pool settings.
 After the node pool settings are updated, the node pool reconfiguration begins within a few minutes.
 The older nodes in the node pool are deleted.one by one and replaced by new nodes launched with new instance type configured.
 * Provisioning status is updated with the ongoing progress of nodes being deleted and added.